Preventing Cross-Contamination – Operating Beyond GMP

 - Cleanability Assessment—informed by the ADE, OEL, and the ARL limits, optimal parameters are determined considering the product formulation and equipment.

 - Cleaning Validation Lifecycle—Cross-Contamination Risk Assessment product retention risks will inform cleaning procedures or develop a list of dedicated or single-use disposable products that will be used.

 - Containment—a comprehensive plan addressing material flow procedures, isolators, dedicated equipment, facilities, and suites, weighing, enclosure integrity, inspection, fume hoods, flexible containers.
-Milestone review with the client.
+Milestone review with the customer.

 - Quality Risk Management Process (QRMP)—summary of previous functional elements.
-Audit and milestone review with the client.
+Audit and milestone review with the customer.

 Cross-Contamination Risk Assessment is completed for the possible 4 pathways of cross-contamination.
 Mix-Up, Retention, Airborne and Mechanical Transfer.
 Product retention on equipment—quality and labeling procedures are defined.